aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part4/login.png" alt="Lab 1 Part 4 Step 5 Login Form"/></p>

 **Step 6** – Cognito will detect that this is a temporary password and indicate that you need to setup a new password for your account.
 To do this, the application redirects you to a new form where you'll setup your new password.
 Create your new password and select the **Confirm** button.
+Remember, your new password must conform to the policy you defined in Cognito earlier in this Lab (upper and lower letters and at least 1 number and 8 characters or more in length).

 <p align="center"><img src="./images/lab1/part4/change_password.png" alt="Lab 1 Part 4 Step 6 Change Password"/></p>